May. 6, 2016

 And then ... there's Bach.

-For the serious organist the allurement of counterpoint in general, and Bach's music in particular, is incapable of being evaded; this man put music on a plateau that no one else has ever reached, thus every serious musician who comes after him, to some extent, has to be Bach's disciple.
+For the serious organist the allurement of counterpoint in general, and Bach's music in particular, is incapable of being evaded; this great man put music on a plateau that no one else has ever reached, thus every serious musician who comes after him, to some extent, has to be Bach's disciple.

 The musician in every organist is destined to sense the enormous gravitational pull of Bach's music, come under its spell, be drawn to it, and yes, want to interrogate it, study it, and play it [See blog, He's Got You].